Nothing says summer has arrived like the twinkle of fireflies.

 Why Do Fireflies Flash?

-Other carnivorous fireflies, nicknamed “femme fatales”, attract male fireflies by mimicking the flash of receptive females.
+Other carnivorous fireflies, nicknamed “femme fatales”, attract males by mimicking the flash of receptive females.
 When males arrive to mate, they are eaten instead.

-The flash of a firefly is also thought to discourage predators.
-Firefly blood contains chemicals with a bitter taste.
-Predators learn to associate the firefly flash with an unpleasant taste and steer clear of the insects.
+The flash is also thought to discourage predators.
+Their blood contains chemicals with a bitter taste.
+Predators learn to associate the familiar flash with an unpleasant taste and steer clear of the insects.

-The light produced by fireflies is remarkably efficient.
+The light produced in a flash is remarkably efficient.
 While a standard incandescent light bulb loses 90% of its energy as heat, firefly light is considered “cold light” since 100% of the energy produced is emitted as light.

-Adult fireflies live chiefly to mate and produce eggs and only live 3-4 weeks.
-At the end of summer, female fireflies lay approximately 100 eggs in the soil before dying.
-Worm-like firefly larvae hatch throughout the fall and are carnivorous, feasting on small insects, snails, and slugs.The larvae spend the cold winter below ground, In late spring, adults emerge from pupa and the cycle repeats again.
+Adults live chiefly to mate and produce eggs and only live 3-4 weeks.
+At the end of summer, females lay approximately 100 eggs in the soil before dying.
+Worm-like larvae hatch throughout the fall and are carnivorous, feasting on small insects, snails, and slugs.The larvae spend the cold winter below ground, In late spring, adults emerge from pupa and the cycle repeats again.

 Are Fireflies Disappearing?